huseyin4334/spring-websocket/java-network/README.md

 Server sockets only support TCP connections.

+## DatagramSocket (UDP)
+DatagramSocket is used to send and receive data over the UDP protocol.
+It is connection-less protocol.
+It is faster than TCP, but it is not reliable.
+It is used for broadcasting and multicasting.
+`DatagramPacket` is used to send and receive data over the network.
+`DatagramSocket` is used to send and receive `DatagramPacket`.

 # NIO (New IO) Package
 NIO package provides a new way to communicate over the network.
 It provides a non-blocking way to communicate over the network.